Sudden death syndrome

 Scientific Name

-Fusarium sp.
+Fusarium virguliforme

 Background

-Soybeans in Martin County variety: Revere 4606 were scouted and 15% of a field was observed to be affected by canker, defoliation, dieback, browning and yellowing, leaf spots, and wilting in patches.
+Soybeans, variety Revere 4606, in Martin County were scouted , and 15% of a field was observed to be affected by canker, defoliation, dieback, browning and yellowing, leaf spots, and wilting in patches.
 The field was planted on April 15 at a seeding rate of 125,000 plants per acre using treated seed.
 Pre-plant fertilizer included 100 lbs of sulfate and 60 lbs of potash.
 Micropac was applied at 1.

 Conclusion